 - Constantly seeking evidence to support our positions

 - Monitoring proposed legislation and emerging policy

-- Responding coherently to all governmental or other consultations which arise from time to time
+- Responding coherently to relevant national consultations which arise from time to time

 - Regular meetings with Welsh Government Ministers and policy officials

 - Holding meetings with Local Authorities and other influential stakeholders who may have an impact on our sector

 - Supporting members with briefings, templates and other campaigning resources.

 - Working with other Third Sector organisations through the Wales Council for Voluntary Action – including the Third Sector Partnership Council, which is the key vehicle for managing the relationship of the Welsh Government with the Third Sector.